abhiramgorle/cap5771sp25-project/README.md

-# F1 Race Analysis Project
+# Formula 1 Race Position Performance- Stock Price Analysis

 This repository contains Jupyter notebooks for analyzing Formula 1 racing data.
 Follow the instructions below to set up and run the analysis.